-Biden and Netanyahu hold ‘productive’ call amid Middle East violence
+Biden speaks with Netanyahu, pledges ‘ironclad’ support for Israel

 “If I were in their shoes, I would be thinking about other alternatives than striking Iranian oilfields.”

-Such an attack would send oil prices soaring across the world, which could prove costly for Biden’s vice president, Kamala Harris, who is running to succeed him in the US presidential election next month.
+Such an attack would send oil prices soaring across the world, which could prove costly for Harris ahead of the elections.

 The US has provided unconditional military and diplomatic support for Israel since the outbreak of the war on Gaza – a policy that Harris has promised to maintain.

-While Washington has warned against expanding the war, the Biden administration says it backs the Israeli offensive in Lebanon, which has killed more than 2,000 people and displaced over one million others, as well as what the US ally has described as a “limited” ground offensive in the country.
+While Washington has warned against expanding the war, the Biden administration says it is in favour of the Israeli offensive in Lebanon, which has killed more than 2,000 people and displaced over one million others, as well as the invasion of the in the country.

+The White House said on Wednesday that Biden emphasised the need for a “diplomatic solution” to the crisis in Lebanon.

+But a day earlier, the US State Department suggested that Washington is no longer seeking a ceasefire between Israel and Hezbollah because the Lebanese group is “on the back foot”.

+On Wednesday, the Biden administration also expressed concerns for civilians in Lebanon, echoed its previous statement about Palestinians in Gaza.

+“The president affirmed Israel’s right to protect its citizens from Hezbollah, which has fired thousands of missiles and rockets into Israel over the past year alone, while emphasizing the need to minimize harm to civilians, in particular in the densely populated areas of Beirut,” the White House said.

-But Netanyahu warned the Lebanese people on Tuesday that if they do not turn against Hezbollah, their country would face a “long war that will lead to destruction and suffering like we see in Gaza”.
+On Tuesday, Netanyahu warned the Lebanese people that if they do not turn against Hezbollah, their country would face a “long war that will lead to destruction and suffering like we see in Gaza”.

 Israel has killed more than 42,000 Palestinians in the besieged Palestinian territory, where it has levelled entire residential areas and imposed severe restrictions on humanitarian aid, bringing the enclave to the verge of famine.